BY AZMAT KHAN

 Repeatedly the documents point to the psychological phenomenon of “confirmation bias” — the tendency to search for and interpret information in a way that confirms a pre-existing belief.
 People streaming toward a fresh bombing site were assumed to be ISIS fighters, not civilian rescuers.

-moving “in formation,” displaying the “signature” of an imminent attack, were just men on motorcycles.
+Men on motorcycles moving “in formation,” displaying the “signature” of an imminent attack, were just men on motorcycles.

 Often, the danger to civilians is lost in the cultural gulf separating American soldiers and the local populace.
 “No civilian presence” was detected when, in fact, families were sleeping through the days of the Ramadan fast, sheltering inside against the midsummer swelter or gathering in a single house for protection when the fighting intensified.